The pros and cons of 5G networks

 Enterprises are evaluating 5G and its effect on their operations.
 Before they can reap the benefits, they have to consider these 5G pros and cons.

-Even as carriers continue to target consumers with their 5G services, enterprises will reap the most benefits from the latest cellular standard.
-But faster wireless connectivity won't come without a cost.
-Many businesses will have to retool their infrastructure in order to take advantage of 5G's performance.
-Here are 10 5G pros and cons enterprises face as they begin to adopt the 5G connectivity standard and its associated products and services.
+Carriers continue to target consumers with their 5G services, but enterprises are expected to reap the most benefits from the cellular standard.
+Still, faster wireless connectivity won't come without a cost.
+Many businesses may have to retool their infrastructure to take advantage of 5G's performance.
+Let's examine the pros and cons of 5G networks.

 1. Speed

 With a theoretical speed of up to 20 Gbps, 5G offers data rates that are orders of magnitude greater than 4G and 4G LTE.
-The actual speed an enterprise customer will be able to exploit from its 5G provider will depend upon a variety of factors, among them proximity to towers, the technological sophistication of the carrier itself and whether or not network components have been engineered to support multigigabit performance.
-That said, 5G will enable enterprise use of services -- such as automation and advanced video conferencing capabilities that were unavailable with older standards.
+The actual speed an enterprise customer is able to use from its 5G provider depends on a variety of factors, among them proximity to towers, the technological sophistication of the carrier itself and whether network components have been engineered to support multigigabit performance.
+That said, 5G enables enterprise use of services, such as automation and advanced video conferencing capabilities, that were unavailable with older standards.
 Not only does 5G offer higher speeds, but it offers something equally important: low latency.

 2. Low latency

-5G significantly reduces the time it takes for network devices to respond to commands.
+Compared to 4G, 5G significantly reduces the time it takes for network devices to respond to commands.
 With 4G, latency ranges from approximately 60 milliseconds to 98 ms. 5G reduces latency to less than 5 ms, but the ultimate target, according to standards body 3rd Generation Partnership Project, is under 2 ms. With latencies this low, the lag that can plague real-time communications is all but eliminated.
-The result will be a new generation of wireless services that will work identically, regardless of their location.
-Improved latency is also a central component of standalone 5G, which carriers are now testing and rolling out.
+The result is a new generation of wireless services that should work identically, regardless of their location.
+Improved latency is also a central component of standalone 5G, which carriers continue to test.

 3. Capacity

 5G supports the simultaneous connection of many more devices than 4G -- up to 10 times more per square kilometer by some estimates.
-Therefore, enterprises no longer have to assess their cellular and Wi-Fi wireless strategies as an either/or proposition.
-With 5G, companies can switch between cellular and Wi-Fi connectivity as needed, without fear that performance will suffer or that mobile broadband accessibility is limited, especially in high-congestion environments, such as New York City and other major urban areas.
-5G's additional capacity will fuel a dramatic increase in IoT as businesses find themselves able to deploy more connected devices to monitor systems and perform other operations.
+Therefore, enterprises no longer have to assess their cellular and Wi-Fi wireless strategies as an either-or proposition.
+With 5G, companies can switch between cellular and Wi-Fi connectivity as needed without fear that performance suffers or that mobile broadband accessibility is limited, especially in high-congestion environments, such as New York City and other major urban areas.
+5G's additional capacity fuels a dramatic increase in IoT as businesses can deploy more connected devices to monitor systems and perform other operations.

-5G will fuel the emergence of a new generation of interactive services based on AI and machine learning.
-Video conferencing that features augmented reality or virtual reality, for example, can simulate environments and help employees make better decisions about projects.
-Automation will enable enterprises to rely on applications and services that are more responsive and predictive than they are currently.
+5G fuels the emergence of a new generation of interactive services based on AI and machine learning.
+High-speed video conferencing that features augmented reality or virtual reality, for example, can simulate environments and help employees make better decisions about projects.
+Automation enables enterprises to rely on applications and services that are more responsive and predictive than traditional measures.

-5G will be the impetus leading companies to reimagine their networks.
-Branch offices could use 5G as their primary connectivity medium, relying on multiple carriers for internet service via SIM cards.
-Offices -- both centralized and remote -- could take advantage of additional automation and security capabilities.
-Edge computing will become more predominant, thanks to 5G-compatible components that can rapidly process and respond to requests, reducing the need for data center backhaul.
-Finally, enterprises will be able to launch new suites of specialized services.
+5G could motivate leading companies to reimagine their networks, adding automation and other capabilities as needed.
+Branch offices could use 5G as their primary connectivity medium, relying on multiple carriers for internet service via physical or virtual SIM cards.
+Private 5G networks, meanwhile, give enterprises the chance to run their own restricted-access networks through which they can deliver specialized services and applications.
+Edge computing should become more widespread, thanks to 5G-compatible components that rapidly process and respond to requests, reducing the need for data center backhaul.

 1. Security

-5G's transport security algorithms are more comprehensive than those supported by the 4G standard, but enterprises might encounter other cybersecurity issues.
-The sheer number of IoT devices and components attached to 5G networks will dramatically increase enterprise exposure to threats as attackers attempt to exploit vulnerabilities.
-The 5G devices themselves could also be cause for concern, as chips and other components engineered to drive those devices could be infected with malware by nation-state actors.
-Enterprises will also need to carefully weigh the use of network slicing -- creating a virtual network to carry a dedicated application or service -- with their 5G networks.
+5G's transport security algorithms are more comprehensive than those supported by the 4G standard, but enterprises may still encounter other cybersecurity issues.
+Although applications transported by 5G networks may be encrypted, the standard itself lacks end-to-end encryption, and lack of encryption early in the connection process can leave enterprises potentially open to attacks.
+The sheer number of IoT devices and components attached to 5G networks dramatically increases enterprise exposure to threats as attackers attempt to exploit vulnerabilities.
+Another potential drawback of 5G: The 5G devices themselves could be cause for concern, as chips and other components engineered to drive those devices could be infected with malware by nation-state actors.
+Enterprises also need to carefully weigh the use of network slicing -- creating a virtual network to carry a dedicated application or service -- with their 5G networks.
 5G management software can be vulnerable to attacks; a breach in any part of the carrier's or enterprise's infrastructure could create serious security problems throughout the network.
-Vendors and carriers are expected to actively market private 5G networks this year.
-Private 5G networks are an option for companies with a lower tolerance for risk.

 2. Capex/Opex

-To fully reap 5G's benefits, enterprises will have to upgrade and replace network components with those designed with processors engineered to support the standard's higher speeds and performance metrics.
-Even as more 5G-compatible equipment becomes available, enterprises will still have to contend with ways to maximize their 5G investments when a sizable amount of their network infrastructure is wedded to legacy equipment.
-Price points will be a critical consideration as carrier and equipment pricing remains in flux.
+To fully reap 5G's benefits, enterprises have to upgrade and replace network components with those designed with processors engineered to support the standard's higher speeds and performance metrics.
+Even as 5G-compatible equipment is available, enterprises still have to contend with ways to maximize their 5G investments when a sizable amount of their network infrastructure is wedded to legacy equipment.
+Price points are a critical consideration as carrier and equipment pricing remains in flux.

 3. Uneven coverage